Centre for Advanced Research in Applied Mathematics and Statistics, MAHE, Manipal, India

 For submission guidelines, please visit Submission guidelines.

-How to submit? – Please follow the hyperlink “Submit manuscript” given in the journal website and upload all your manuscript files following the instructions given on the screen.
-During submission, kindly mention that the article is for the special issue in the covering letter/choose the SI (Recent Trends in Operations Research and Game Theoretic Approach in Decision Science).
+How to submit? – Please follow the hyperlink “Submit manuscript” (https://submission.nature.com/new-submission/43069/3) given in the journal website and upload all your manuscript files following the instructions given on the screen.
+During submission, select the special issue ‘Recent Trends in Operations Research and Game Theoretic Approach in Decision Science – in honor of Prof. T E S Raghavan’ as the collection.
 For any inquiries or further information, please contact the Lead Guest Editor Professor S. K. Neogy at skn@isid.ac.in.

 For template– Click here.